-On December 8, 2021 ("Effective date"), the Company adopted an Omnibus Equity Incentive Plan ("Omnibus Plan") to amend and restate the Company's stock option plan ("Predecessor Plan").
-Under the terms of the plan the Company may grant share-based compensation to Employees, Consultants, Persons performing Investor Relations Activities and Directors.
+On December 8, 2021, and amended on November 3, 2022 ("Effective date"), the Company adopted an Omnibus Equity Incentive Plan ("Omnibus Plan") to amend and restate the Company's stock option plan ("Predecessor Plan").
+Under the terms of the plan the Company may grant share-based compensation to employees, consultants, persons performing investor relations activities and directors.

-The maximum aggregate number of Shares issuable under this plan in respect of stock options shall not exceed ten (10%) percent of the Corporation's issued and outstanding Shares at any point in time.
+The maximum aggregate number of Shares issuable under this plan in respect of stock options shall not exceed ten (10%) percent of the Company's issued and outstanding Shares at any point in time.
 The number of common shares reserved for issuance to consultant or persons performing Investor Relations activities will not exceed two (2%) of the issued and outstanding common shares in any twelve (12) month period.
 All outstanding stock options granted under the predecessor plan shall continue to be outstanding as stock options granted under and subject to the terms of this Omnibus Plan.

-The maximum aggregate number of Shares issuable under this plan in respect of Deferred Share Units (DSUs), Restricted Share Units (RSUs) and Performance Share Units (PSUs) shall not exceed 22,022,672 at any point in time, representing 10% of the issued and outstanding Shares of the Corporation at the Effective date.
-The total number of DSUs, RSUs, and PSUs issuable to any Participant under this plan shall not exceed one (1%) percent of the issued and outstanding Shares at the time of the Award.
+The maximum aggregate number of shares issuable under this plan in respect of deferred share units (DSUs), restricted share units (RSUs) and performance share units (PSUs) shall not exceed 22,801,654 at any point in time, representing 10% of the issued and outstanding shares of the Company at the effective date.
+The total number of DSUs, RSUs, and PSUs issuable to any participant under this plan shall not exceed one (1%) percent of the issued and outstanding Shares at the time of the award.

 The maximum term of an option, DSU, RSU or PSU is 10 years after the date of grant.
-Vesting terms are under the discretion of the Board at each grant.
+Vesting terms are under the discretion of the Board of Directors at each grant.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in Canadian Dollars) FOR THE YEARS ENDED JUNE 30, 2022 AND 2021
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in Canadian Dollars) FOR THE YEARS ENDED JUNE 30, 2023 AND 2022